Virtual Artist Talk: Leslie Barlow

 Thursday, September 16, 2021

 This event is free; registration is required.
-Tickets will be available on September 1st.
+Please register here.

 Join this free talk with MAEP artist Leslie Barlow in conversation with collaborator Lola Osunkoya and independent curator and arts administrator Keisha Williams as they unpack and discuss “Within, Between and Beyond”.
 As mixed race, Black women in the Twin Cities, they will share their personal understandings of the limitations of a “single story” and what it means to them to hold a multiplicity of identities and intersections.
 Additionally, they will explore why identity representation is affirming, but not the end-all to building a more abundant future for generations to come.

 About the speakers

 Leslie Barlow is a visual artist and educator living and working in Minneapolis, MN.
 In her visual art practice, Barlow’s current work uses figurative oil painting to share stories that explore the politics of representation, identity, otherness, and race.
 Barlow is an instructor at the University of Minnesota, is a part of the organizing team at MidWest Mixed, a member of the mural collective Creatives After Curfew, and she also supports emerging artists as the Director of PF Studios and Studio 400.
 Barlow is a current Jerome Hill Artist Fellow and McKnight Visual Artist Fellow.